Char Aznable: Mobile Suit Gundam – Char's Deleted Affair – A Portrait of a Young Comet

 At the end of the One Year War, Char goes to Axis and his experience there is partly depicted in the manga Char's Deleted Affair, where he heroically protects Axis in two major battles against the Earth Federation.
 He stays there until the end of U.C.
 0082, when he gets back to Side 3 for a special mission to protect Haman Karn's inspection journey of Side 3.
 When they arrive at Zum City in U.C.
 0083, he gets an invitation by George Miguel (Brother of Nanai) to join a paramilitary spacenoid organization within the Earth Federation Force.

 However, upon hearing of Maharaja Karn's fatal illness in late May 0083, Char and Haman both decide to return to Axis.
 Once they do, they're intercepted by the pro-war Axis faction that wishes to restart the conflict with the Earth Federation, led by one Colonel Enzo.
 A civil war breaks out, with Char and Haman eventually overcoming Enzo's forces.
-Unfortunately, Mahajara Karn – Haman's father and the true political leader of Axis' – dies just shortly before the battle ends, and Haman now finds herself in charge of both Axis and Mineva.
+Unfortunately, Mahajara Karn – Haman's father and the true political leader of Axis' – dies just shortly before the battle ends, and Haman now finds herself in charge of both Axis and Mineva, Dozle's daughter and last surviving member of the Zabi family.
 Tension between Char and Haman over the future of Axis and Zeon lead Char to finally leave the asteroid permanently with over 600 other soldiers on October 29, 0083.